-Upon completing the direction you will be able to plan and implement suitable marketing activities for achieving company objectives, and convincingly and professionally present your ideas.
+You will be able to plan and implement suitable marketing activities for achieving company objectives, and convincingly and professionally present your ideas.

-When specialising in the direction of marketing and communication, you will learn:
+When specialising in the direction of Marketing and Communication, you will learn:

-- digital marketing and the organisation of advertising;
+- digital marketing and advertising;

 - consumer behaviour and pricing;